Wednesday, February 8, 2023

 There’s a legend that if a person doesn’t attend mask dance festival in a lifetime, one cannot get into heaven.

-For the weeklong anonymous dancing, performed by the best troupes at the Andong Mask Dance Festival, tourists from all over the world travel to watch mask dances.
+For the weeklong anonymous dancing performed by the best troupes at the Andong Mask Dance Festival, tourists worldwide travel to watch mask dances.
 They also enjoy the unique “fire-rain” created by fireworks.
 Other events at the Korean festival include hands-on activities and more.

 You can even get hahoe masks from Amazon.